-Range - Historically, the Hine's emerald dragonfly was found in Ohio and Indiana and probably has disappeared from those states.
-Today, this dragonfly is found on small sites in Illinois, Michigan, Missouri, and Wisconsin.
+Range - Historically, the Hine's emerald dragonfly was found in Alabama, Indiana, and Ohio and probably has been extirpated in those states.
+Today the dragonfly can only be found in Illinois, Michigan, Missouri and Wisconsin.

 Habitat - The Hine's emerald dragonfly lives in calcareous (high in calcium carbonate) spring-fed marshes and sedge meadows overlaying dolomite bedrock.